 How long does it take to process e-Visa?

 The standard processing time is 3 working days after submitting the application and pay the visa fee.

-Please note that your application will be proceeded in the same day if you apply in the morning session.
-If you apply in the afternoon session, then your application will be proceeded in the next day of the Lao local time (GMT+7).
+Please note that your application will be processed in the same day if you apply in the morning session.
+If you apply in the afternoon session, then your application will be processed in the next day of the Lao local time (GMT+7).

 Which ports in Laos provide e-Visa service?